 Please accept this letter of support as an endorsement of the proposal, to seek approval for a post-graduate psychiatric certification from the Board of Regents, for Nurse Practitioners, submitted by the University of Louisiana at Lafayette (UL Lafayette) College of Nursing and Health Sciences, LHC Group · Myers School of Nursing.
-As Chief Executive Officer of Ochsner Lafayette General (OLG), I strongly endorse the major objective of the proposal which is to implement a post-master's Psychiatric Mental Health Nurse Practitioner track at UL Lafayette to meet the ever-growing need for qualified mental health practitioners in the Acadiana region and which will expand access to quality mental health care for the citizens of our region.
+As Chief Executive Officer of Ochsner Lafayette General (OLG), I strongly endorse the major objective of the proposal which is to implement a post-master's Psychiatric Mental Health Nurse Practitioners in the Acadiana region and which will expand access to quality mental health care for the citizens of our region.